Teksta versija

 6) monitoring committee.

-(2) In order to achieve the objective of this Law, institutions involved in the management of European Union funds shall develop methodology materials and co-operate with other institutions in accordance with the procedures laid down in the State Administration Structure Law.
+(2) In order to achieve the objective of this Law, the authorities involved in the management of European Union funds shall develop methodology materials and co-operate with other authorities in accordance with the procedures laid down in the State Administration Structure Law.

-(3) In order to perform efficiently the obligations referred to in Section 11, Paragraph three and Section 12, Paragraph three of this Law, especially in cases when the co-operation institution requires support in sectoral policy issues, the co-operation institution and the responsible institution or another institution of direct administration may enter into an interdepartmental agreement, harmonising it with the managing authority.
+(3) In order to perform efficiently the obligations referred to in Section 11, Paragraph three and Section 12, Paragraph three of this Law, especially in cases when the co-operation institution requires support in sectoral policy issues, the co-operation institution and the responsible institution or another institution of direct administration may enter into an interdepartmental agreement, agreeing thereupon with the managing authority.

 Section 10.
 Managing Authority, Obligations and Rights Thereof